What is DISC; what is DiSC®?

 You can see how this would be hard to answer.
 Many DISC tests and DiSC Classic use this type of forced choice or ipsative questionnaire.

 Other questionnaires will use a Likert scale where you rank each item on a five-point scale from “never” to “always“ describes me.
 Or the scale will show choices of “strongly disagree” to “strongly agree” with the statement.
+This type of question gets more useful answers.

 Look at the number of questions being asked.
 A 70-item questionnaire is more reliable than a 20-item questionnaire.
 An adaptive testing tool which tailors questions on past answers is currently used by Everything DiSC profiles making them more accurate and even easier to answer.